 Uluru is one of the great natural wonders of the world and the heart of Australia.

-The National Park features the world’s largest monolith, Uluru or Ayers Rock, and Kata Tjuta, also known as the Olgas, a striking group of more than 30 rounded red domes rising dramatically from the desert floor.
-Both sites have significant meaning to Aboriginal people and form an important focus of their spiritual life.
+The National Park features the world’s largest monolith, Uluru or Ayers Rock, and Kata Tjuta, also known as The Olgas, a striking group of more than 30 rounded red domes rising dramatically from the desert floor.
+Both sites have significant meaning to the Traditional Owners, the Anangu people and form an important focus of their spiritual life, which continues to this day.

 Uluru is one of Australia's most recognisable natural icons.
 The world-renowned sandstone formation stands 348 m high with most of its bulk below the ground, and measures 9.4 km in circumference.
-Both Uluru and Kata Tjuta have great cultural significance for the Aṉangu Traditional landowners, who led walking tours to inform visitors about the local flora and fauna, bush foods and the Aboriginal dreamtime stories of the area.
+Both Uluru and Kata Tjuta have great cultural significance for the Anangu - the Traditional Owners and the oldest living culture on earth.
+For Anangu this is more than just a rock, it's a living place.
+Tjukurpa is Anangu law.
+It’s the foundation of all Anangu life and society and the inherent relationship between humans and the plants and animals and the land.
+A walk around Uluru highlights the evidence of Tjurkurpa, where the marks and signs of the creation beings are everywhere, revealing sacred stories.

 Kata Tjuta, also called Mount Olga or The Olgas, is another rock formation about 25 km west of Uluru.
 Special viewing areas with road access and parking have been constructed to give tourists the best views of both sites at dawn and dusk.